fisharebest/ext-calendar/README.md

 Future plans
 ============

-It is hoped to add support for the Arabic (Jalali) and Persian (Shamsi) calendars.

 It is hoped to extend the French calendar to allow it to be used for modern times.